onqtam/headjack/docs/why/collective_intelligence.md

 our current culture is of consumerism - what if we could shift that?
 How would we shift that?

-what if we could query what our top 10 heroes think about how to get your life, diet & fitness in order?

 > "Citizen journalism is vital to the future of civilization" - [@elonmusk](https://twitter.com/elonmusk/status/1615461396313178115)

-what if we could maintain rankings such as "the top 10 or 50 things I think everyone should have read and/or seen" and "what are the top 10 most pressing issues" and have that surfaced objectively - by whoever dares to speak out - we could publicly rank our concerns

 Many social networks have polls about preferences & beliefs - we've filled so much questionnaires but none of them have been truly meaningful